 The models were run for each participant on the trials that this participant had solved.
-As described above, the four different models varied in their setting of the values for the parameter, W_j , that weighs the strength of observations j in working memory.
+As described above, the four different models varied in their setting of the values for the parameter, $W_j$ , that weighs the strength of observations j in working memory.
 All other parameters were kept constant between the models.
-To fit the models, we estimated the speed and stochasticity of memory retrievals, the base-level activation of facts in memory and the amount of spreading activation from symptoms to explanations14.
+To fit the models, we estimated the speed and stochasticity of memory retrievals, the base-level activation of facts in memory, and the amount of spreading activation from symptoms to explanations.

 All other parameters were kept at the default values of ACT-R 6.0 (Anderson, 2007).

 Following the analysis of the human data, we collapsed the models' data over the factor coherence.
 The resulting reaction times to the probes are shown in Figure 2b.
 Fits for the probe reaction times and the diagnostic performance reached by each model are shown in Table 4.
 All models produce the basic result that, overall, compatible probes are reacted to fastest.
-This happens, because in all models compatible probes receive more activation from the observed symptoms than all other probe types.
+This happens because in all models compatible probes receive more activation from the observed symptoms than do all other probe types.
 Incompatible probes are in all models slower than or at about the same level as foils.
-This happens, because in all models incompatible probes receive inhibition as well as activation from the observed symptoms.
+This happens because in all models incompatible probes receive inhibition as well as activation from the observed symptoms.
 The reaction times to foils over the course of the trial are identical in all models, because these reaction times are not affected by spreading activation.
 As in the human data, they decrease over the trial.
 In the models this decrease is solely caused by the varying expectations about upcoming stimuli, suggesting that part of the decrease of reaction times to all probes was indeed caused by an increasing preparedness to respond.
 All models produce comparable diagnosis times.
-The models differ in the course of activation for compatible and incompatible probes and in the accuracy of their diagnoses in the following way:
+The models differ in the course of activation for compatible and incompatible probes and in the accuracy of their diagnoses in the following ways.

-Model-Current.
+Model-current.
 Merely using the current symptom at each point in time, the model produces a surprisingly good fit to the probe reaction pattern.
 The model produces no difference between probe types after the second symptom, because no activation and inhibition is spread to long-term memory at this point.
-After all other symptoms, reaction times for compatible probes are faster than foils because compatible probes receive activation from the current symptom.
-However, contrary to the human data, reaction times to compatible targets do not increase over the course of the trial.
+After all other symptoms, reaction times for compatible probes are faster than for foils because compatible probes receive activation from the current symptom.
+However, contrary to the human data, reaction times to compatible probes are slower the course of the trial.
 Incompatible probes are slower than foils, with a decrease of reaction times over the course of the trial.
-This happens, because incompatible explanations are explanations that are incompatible to at least the first symptom of the trial.
-Consequently, incompatible probes always receive inhibition from the first symptoms and they can receive inhibition, as well as activation from the later symptoms.
-The model has a poor diagnostic performance, which is not surprising, as only the last symptom of the trial affects activation of explanations at the point of diagnosis.
+This happens because incompatible explanations are incompatible to at least the first symptom of the trial.
+Consequently, incompatible probes always receive inhibi-